ESPript 3.0

 Q: How can I produce an ESPript figure with multiple secondary structure elements?

-The starting point of an ESPript figure is a protein multiple sequence alignment file in Clustal, FASTA, MultAlin, NPS@ or ProDom format.
-As an example, you can perform such alignment with online servers like EMBL-EBI Clustal Omega or ClustalW2.
-Then, you need to upload this file in ESPript to produce a basic multiple alignment figure.
+The starting point for an ESPript figure is a protein multiple sequence alignment file in Clustal, FASTA, MultAlin, NPS@ or ProDom format.
+For example, you can obtain such an alignment using online servers such as EMBL-EBI Clustal Omega.
+You will then need to upload this file into ESPript to generate a simple multiple alignment figure.

 You can follow the ESPript tutorials to get familiar with such process.